AY2223-IS4302-G18/is4302-project/docs/ProjectReport.md

 ```

 The following conditions must be met for a buyer to successfully bid for tickets to an event:
-1. Event must be a valid and ongoing, with bid state set as “bidding".
+1. Event must be a valid and ongoing, with event state set as “bidding".
 2. Buyers can place a bid for a minimum of 1 ticket, and up to a maximum of 4 tickets.
 This is to prevent scalpers from bulk bidding event tickets.
 3. Buyer can place a bid using a minimum of 0 EventTokens to use for bidding.
 If a buyers to bid using EventTokens, the buyer must have sufficient EventTokens specified in tokenBid parameter to place the bid as EventTokens are collected upon placing of bid.
 4. Buyers must have sufficient ETH specified in msg.value to place the bid for desired amount of tickets as ETH is collected upon placing of bid.